pragdave/quixir/README.md

 [Property-based
 testing](http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html)
 is a technique for testing your code by considering general properties of the functions you write.
-Rather that using explicit values in your tests, you instead try to define the types of the values to feed it, and the properties of the results produced.
+Rather than using explicit values in your tests, you instead try to define the types of the values to feed it, and the properties of the results produced.